-Mrs L Donnelly is the Designated Safeguarding Lead (DSL) and Mrs Helen Seddon is the Deputy DSL at S. Anselm's School & College.
-Mrs Katrina Mayson is the named Governor with responsibility for Safeguarding.
+Mrs Alison Whawell is the Designated Safeguarding Lead (DSL) and Mrs Helen Seddon, Mrs L Donnelly & Mr I Ravenhill are the Deputy DSL's at S. Anselm's School.
+Mrs A Hetherington is the named Governor with responsibility for Safeguarding.
 However, in exceptional circumstances, any member of staff is able to make a referral to external agencies.
-During school hours the DSL and deputy are usually in school should a child protection concern arise, outside of these times they are available by phone.
+During school hours the DSL and deputy are usually in school should a child protection concern arise, outside of these times they are available by phone, otherwise Mrs L Donnelly, Head Teacher, can be contacted.